-With advances in computer technology, problems related to computer use are on the rise.
-When Internet use becomes excessive and uncontrollable it can have devastating consequences on family, career, school, and social life.
-Seeking help in order to gain control before things get out of hand can be one of the most important decisions a person and/or their family can make.
+Problems related to computer use are on the rise.
+When Internet use or gaming becomes excessive and uncontrollable it can have devastating consequences on family, career, school, and social life.
+Seeking help before things get out of control can be one of the most important decisions a person and/or their family can make.

-Unfortunately, due to the many ways in which computers are used on a regular basis (e.g., work, communication, gathering information, playing games etc.), it can be difficult to determine precisely when “normal” becomes “problematic” use.
+Unfortunately, due to the many ways in which computers are used regularly (e.g., work, communication, gathering information, playing games etc.), it can be difficult to determine precisely when “normal” becomes “problematic” use.
 Without knowing the signs to look for, real problems often go untreated.

-When it comes to Problematic Internet Use, it is easy to deny a problem exists (particularly during the early stages).
+When it comes to problematic Internet use, it is easy to deny a problem exists (particularly during the early stages).
 We often hear parents say, “At least he’s not out on the street using drugs,” or “At least she’s not hanging out with those other kids who are getting into trouble”.
 Meanwhile, their son or daughter is spending excessive time online at the expense of their studies, social activities, and even health and hygiene.
 A spouse may say, “I had no idea what he was doing, I thought he was working”.
-Meanwhile, their partner has lost control engaging in online activities that may pose major problems to their marriage.
-Because computers are involved as opposed to drugs or alcohol, it is understandable that people tend to to look the other way and to minimize the idea that a potential problem exists.
+Because computers are involved as opposed to drugs or alcohol, it is understandable that people tend to look the other way and to minimize the idea that a potential problem exists.